sumedhgupte/sumedh.github.io/docs/_posts/2021-02-01-tictactoe.md

 )
 ```

-We'll require two methods for running a game: ''begin'' and ''forward''.
+We'll use two methods for running a game: ''begin'' and ''forward''.
 The former returns an initial observation of the game, while the latter returns a new observation, given current observation and an action(new mark position for player whose turn it is).

 ```python
 import Game